roitraining/c-genai/instructor/README.md

 1. Configure the Google Cloud SDK to point to the classroom project
 2. Clone this repo
-3. Deploy the index to an endpoint (sub values for placeholders)
+3. Deploy the index to an endpoint (sub values for placeholders).
+This should be done the morning of the last day (when the students will be doing the embeddings lab); you don't want to create this endpoint and leave it laying around for multiple days.

    ```bash
    cd c-genai/instructor